SujalXplores/dall-e-3-next-js-template/README.md

 - 🖼️ Generate stunning images using DALL-E 3
 - ⚡ Built with Next.js for lightning-fast performance
 - 🎨 Customizable UI with Tailwind CSS
-- 🔒 Secure API key management
+- 🔒 Secure authentication with Clerk
 - 📱 Responsive design for all devices
+- 🔄 Animated UI elements with Framer Motion

 ## 🛠️ Tech Stack